vmware-tanzu/velero/docs/azure-config.md

     Get your cluster's Resource Group name from the `ResourceGroup` value in the response, and use it to set `$AZURE_RESOURCE_GROUP`.

 1. Create a service principal with `Contributor` role.
 This will have subscription-wide access, so protect this credential.
 You can specify a password or let the `az ad sp create-for-rbac` command create one for you.

+    > If you'll be using Ark to backup multiple clusters with multiple blob containers, it may be desirable to create a unique username per cluster rather than the default `heptio-ark`.

     ```bash
     # Create service principal and specify your own password